Skip to main content

 What the review contains

-• The client's declared source of funds and the amount they have accounted for
+• Sources added: the source of funds the client declared and the total amount accounted for

-• Whether the declared amount meets the transaction requirement
+• Whether the declared amount meets your transaction requirement

-• Any discrepancy between the declared amount and the transaction value, along with the client's explanation where one was provided
+• Any discrepancy between the declared amount and the transaction value, and the client's explanation where one was provided

-• Open banking: includes the full AI analysis and any SoF Signals responses where high-risk transactions were detected and the client was asked to explain them.
+• Open banking: includes full AI analysis of the client's transaction data, plus any SoF Signals responses where high-risk transactions were detected and the client was asked to explain them.

 • Manual PDF upload: includes AI analysis where extraction was successful.
 Where analysis could not be completed, the review will display a message prompting manual review of the uploaded document.
 SoF Signals automated follow-ups do not apply to manual PDF submissions.